arthurTemporim/semantic_web_playground/project/report.md

 Chatbots are automaton too bot the main objective of this kind of software application is to iteract through conversations with the user to do any kind of actions.

 * WebCrawler

 Automaton responsible to get data from websites and format it to the necessary output.

 * MessagingApplication

   [Telegram](https://telegram.org/), [Rocket.Chat](https://rocket.chat/) and [Facebook](http://facebook.com/) are examples of messaging applications that are necessary to allow the interation of the chatbots with the user (there are other ways to interact with chatbots too).

 * WebSite

 A collection of related web pages.

-## Arquitecture
+## Architecture

+This is the architecture used in this project:

 ![semantic_web_bot](images/semantic_web_bot.png)

-This is the used Architecture.
+Every tool used in the project will be explained in the next step.

+The ontology was made using Protegé and uploaded to a `virtuoso` triple storage, but after many trials, the configuration needed was not finished, so i started to upload the ontology directly to my `jena`.

+After the data is able to be get in `Jena` i started to build the [middleware](https://github.com/arthurTemporim/semantic_web_playground/blob/master/project/bot/middleware.py), this module handle the requests between my Chatbot and `Jena`.

+At the end of the Architecture is the `Chatbot` and `Custom Actions` this are things made using `RASA` techinology.

 ## Tools